 4) 'Previously Identified' (No.) as asbestos.
 This will normally be because an ACM has previously been sampled and identified as asbestos.
-The samples will have been taken and analysed in accordance with the relevant standards at that partricular time.
-Reducing the need for repeat samples in this manner will have been agreed with the client in advance, although FRMS cannot verify the accuracy of any previously taken samples and analysis results by a third party.
+The samples will have been taken and analysed in accordance with the relevant standards prevalent at that time.
+Reducing the need for repeat samples in this manner will have been agreed with the client in advance.
+FRMS cannot verify the accuracy of any of the samples previously taken and analysed by a third party.